matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/create-table.md

 );
 ```

-## Execute the CREATE TABLE statement
+## Execute the SHOW TABLES statement

 To view all tables under the *modatabase* database, use the `SHOW TABLES` statement.